 Accustom the pet to the car by sitting in it with the engine off for a minute or two, rewarding them with praise, toys and treats, and repeat several times.Then start taking very short trips e.g. round the block but giving your dog a one to two week break from car rides.Take short car trips to places your dog enjoys, like the park, gradually building your dog’s tolerance.
 Use toys to make the car a fun place for your dog

 Herbal medication and supplements…

-Fortunately whichever condition your dog suffers from Dorwest can help, our Scullcap &Valerian Tablets and Organic Valerian Compound will help relieve the signs of anxiety, nervousness and excitability, whilst our Digestive Supplement Tablets are ideal for true motion sickness where vomiting is experienced, as they contain ginger and peppermint oil to settle the stomach.
+Fortunately whichever condition your dog suffers from Dorwest can help, our Scullcap &Valerian Tablets and Valerian Compound will help relieve the signs of anxiety, nervousness and excitability, whilst our Digestive Supplement Tablets are ideal for true motion sickness where vomiting is experienced, as they contain ginger and peppermint oil to settle the stomach.
 So you can now leave the travel sickness behind rather than your pet!

 And don’t forget…

 To keep your pet healthy remember to pack any medication they are taking, their usual food, take regular breaks and ensure they have access to plenty of fresh water, and of course never leave your pet in a parked car.
 There is a wealth of information on travelling with your pets now, so if it is UK pet friendly accommodation and services you are looking for try www.dogfriendlybritain.co.uk/ or for advice on taking your pet abroad and the new December 2014 regulations visit www.gov.uk/take-pet-abroad/overview